pivotal/docs-tap/app-live-view/uninstalling.hbs.md

 # Uninstall Application Live View

-This topic tells you how to uninstall Application Live View from Tanzu Application Platform.
+This topic tells you how to uninstall Application Live View from Tanzu Application Platform (commonly known as TAP).

 To uninstall the Application Live View Backend, Application Live View Connector and Application Live View convention server, run: